martinrotter/rssguard/resources/docs/Documentation.md

 There are two big downsides of using `developer access token`:
 * It expires after one month and must be manually renewed.
 * It allows maximum of 250 API calls per day.

+## Notifications
+RSS Guard allows you to configure behavior of desktop notifications.
+There is a number of events to be configured:
+* new messages downloaded,
+* downloading of messages started,
+* login OAuth tokens refreshed,
+* ...

+Your notification can also play `.wav` sounds which you can place under your [user data folder](#portable-user-data) and use them via special [placeholder](#data-placeholder).
+Other audio formats are not supported.

 ## Downloading files
 RSS Guard offers simple embedded file downloader.